jboss-developer/jboss-eap-quickstarts/jts/README.md

 Server Log: Expected warnings and errors
 -----------------------------------

-_Note:_ You will see the following warning in the server log.
-You can ignore this warning.
+_Note:_ You will see the following warnings in the server log.
+You can ignore these warnings.

     JBAS010489: -ds.xml file deployments are deprecated.
 Support may be removed in a future version.
+    ARJUNA022261: ServerTopLevelAction detected that the transaction was inactive

 Undeploy the Archive
 --------------------